-These trendy HempStyle Hemp Trainers come packed with a HempStyle Shoe Bag worth £13.99, all packed in a brown cardboard box with absolutely NO plastic.
+These trendy HempStyle Hemp Trainers come packed with a HempStyle Shoe Bag worth £14.99, all packed in a brown cardboard shoe box.

 The lightweight HempStyle Drawstring Bag included gives you the perfect way to store, protect or transport your HempStyle trainers.
 It has an outer zipped pocket and sports the traditional Nepalese gheri pattern on the front.

 Check out our footwear size guide HERE